podgorskiy/bimpy/README.rst

 Draw commands
 ------------------
 Some draw commands are exposed.
-In contrust to C++ API, the exposed functions are not methods of **ImDrawList**, but global functions.
-All drawing functions should be called inside the *begin/end* calles of a window.
+In contrast to C++ API, the exposed functions are not methods of **ImDrawList**, but global functions.
+All drawing functions should be called inside the *begin/end* calls of a window.

 List of exposed drawing functions: